halturin/mx/README.md

 application:start(mx).
 ```

-now you can call mx:nodes() to get list of mx cluster nodes.
+now you can call mx:nodes() to get the list of mx cluster nodes.

 ## API